dgreenheck/threejs-gltf-import/README.md

 ## Tutorial

-Check out the [step-by-step tutorial](https://youtu.be/aOQuuotM-Ww) on my YouTube channel/
+Check out the [step-by-step tutorial](https://youtu.be/aOQuuotM-Ww) on my YouTube channel!